influxdata/docs-v2/content/influxdb/v2.0/reference/key-concepts/data-elements.md

 ## Measurement schema

-A measurement schema defines the name, type, and data type of each column in a measurement.
+In InfluxDB Cloud, a measurement schema restricts the name, type, and data type of each column in a measurement.

-In InfluxDB Cloud, a measurement name and a schema can be assigned to a bucket.
+A measurement acts as a container for tags, fields, and timestamps.
-By default, buckets in InfluxDB 2.0 have an `implicit` schema that lets you write data without restrictions on columns, fields, or data types.
+A measurement schema constrains the shape of data in that container.

-A schema that enforces all columns in the sample data might look like the following:
+The following measurement schema defines a `census` measurement:

 name      | type           | data_type
 |:------- |:---------------|:--------------------